 - Custom plans available for larger needs

-Best for: Established small businesses that need marketing automation integrated with their simple sales CRM.
+Best for: Established small businesses that need marketing automation tightly integrated with their CRM.

-12. Salesmate - Best simple CRM for customization
+12. Salesmate — Best simple CRM for customisable workflows

-Flexibility without technical complexity makes Salesmate ideal for businesses with unique workflows that don't fit standard CRM templates.
-The layout customization tool allows teams to create personalized interfaces that match exactly how they work without requiring programming knowledge.
+Salesmate is ideal for businesses with unique workflows that don't fit standard CRM templates.
+The layout customisation tool lets teams build interfaces that match exactly how they work, without any programming knowledge required.
+Built-in phone and texting capabilities also eliminate the need to switch between apps during sales calls.

 Key features: